 1.Improve Your Credit Score

-The most competitive interest rate is generally availed on higher credit scores that is keeping your credit score well maintained and will allow you to access better loan options.
+The most competitive interest rate is generally available on higher credit scores, which keeps your credit score well maintained and will allow you to access better loan options.

 2.Opt for a shorter repayment timeline